 - Confirmatory tests: these tend to use gas or liquid chromatography and mass spectrometry.
 They are slower and more expensive but drugs and their metabolites can be detected.
 It is the gold standard for drug testing.

 - Urine testing: this is what is usually performed.
 It can show drug use over recent days and is a non-invasive test.
 Urine specimens may be adulterated (eg, addition of chemicals, dilution by drinking large volumes of fluid), substituted, or be prone to pre-collection abstinence of drugs that may produce a misleading result.
-It is only very occasionally necessary to directly observe a urine specimen being given and the patient's informed consent is needed for this.
+It is only very occasionally necessary to directly observe a urine specimen being given, and the patient's informed consent is needed for this.

-- Oral fluid testing: oral fluid is easier to collect but drugs are present in lower concentrations and only very recent drug use over the last 24-48 hours can be detected.
+- Oral fluid testing: oral fluid is easier to collect but drugs are present in lower concentrations and only very recent drug use over the preceding 24-48 hours can be detected.
 However, it is less easy to adulterate.

 - Hair testing: this can show drug use over the past few months.
 It is poor at detecting very recent use.
 However, it does not differentiate between continual and sporadic use.
 It is also more complicated and is only performed in some laboratories.